What are API Calls?

 Depending on the situation, zero, one or two copies of the API call can be created by Plumbr:

-- In case the upstream node to the JVM processing the API call did not contain either Plumbr Browser Agent nor Java Agent, one instance of the API call is created.
+- In case the upstream server to the JVM processing the API call did not contain either Plumbr Browser Agent nor a server agent, one instance of the API call is created.

 - In case a Plumbr Browser Agent was monitoring the real user experience upstream to the server processing the API call, two copies of the API call are created.
 First instance is linked with the ongoing user interaction and will be a part of the distributed trace reflecting the entire user experience throughout the back-end infrastructure.
 Second instance will be linked to the specific API and will be reflecting the performance & availability of the specific server-side API.

 - In case a Plumbr Agent was monitoring the server directly upstream to the server processing the API call, no separate API call is registered for this sub-API by default.
-You can gain full transparency to a specific API that is part of the distributed back-end, by enabling API calls forking either on JVM settings screen on Cluster setting screen:
+You can gain full transparency to a specific API that is part of the distributed back-end, by enabling API calls forking either on JVM settings screen or on Cluster settings screen:

 Additional server-side monitoring increases the transparency, as all interactions are now traced to all server-side nodes to more precisely capture the evidence needed for solving the potential error or bottleneck.